-The Drucker School supports the Yellow Ribbon Program
+All schools at Claremont Graduate University, including The Drucker School, participate in the Yellow Ribbon Program

 The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
 The program allows institutions of higher learning (degree granting institutions) in the United States to voluntarily enter into an agreement with the VA to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.
 The institution can contribute up to 50% of those expenses and the VA will match the same amount as the institution.

 - You served an aggregate period of active duty after September 10, 2001, of at least 36 months

 - You were honorably discharged from active duty for a service connected disability and you served 30 continuous days after September 10, 2001

 - You are a dependent eligible for Transfer of Entitlement under the Post-9/11 GI Bill based on a veteran’s service under the eligibility criteria listed above.